Mouaijin/SubsonicSharp/README.md

   - Get Starred
   - Get Starred 2
 - Searching
-  - Search
-  - Search 2
-  - Search 3
+  - Search (deprecated in 1.4, will not implement)
 - Playlists
   - GetPlaylists
   - Get Playlist